Aria-NL/CompProgrammingStuff/README.md

 ## BST
 This program constructs a Binary Search Tree based on user input, searches for a value inside the tree, then lists some general specs about the tree.

+## BST Pretty Print
+This is an extension of BST.
+It prints out the BST as a matrix.